$14.6b James Webb Space Telescope blasts off - NZ Herald

 With the launch falling on Christmas and a global surge in Covid-19 cases, there were fewer spectators at the French Guiana launch site than expected.
 Nelson bowed out along with a congressional delegation and many contractors who worked on the telescope.

 Around the world, astronomers and countless others tuned in, anxious to see Webb finally taking flight after years of setbacks.
-Last-minute technical snags bumped the launch nearly a week, then gusty wind pushed it to Christmas.
+Last-minute technical snags bumped the launch nearly a week, then gusty winds pushed it to Christmas.
 A few of the launch controllers wore Santa caps in celebration.

 "We have delivered a Christmas gift today for humanity," said European Space Agency director general Josef Aschbacher.